-Back home, Democrats hear a lot, or not much, on impeachment
+Wide range of emotions on impeachment underscores challenge

 “After yesterday, I think that we need to move in that direction,” Colter said.

-Mascaro reported from Yorktown, Va., Levy from Blue Bell, Pa., Sainz from Memphis, Tenn., and Taxin from Tustin, Ca. Associated Press writer David Eggert contributed from Grand Rapids, Mich.
+Mascaro reported from Yorktown, Virginia, Levy from Blue Bell, Pennsylvania, Sainz from Memphis, Tennessee, and Taxin from Tustin, California.
+Associated Press writer David Eggert contributed from Grand Rapids, Michigan.